-JSI’s Universal Immunization through Improving Family Health Services (UI-FHS) project works to improve the routine immunization (RI) system in Ethiopia.
-The project provides support to operationalize and strengthen Ethiopia’s national routine immunization strategy, Reaching Every District (RED), to improve availability, utilization, quality and sustainability of immunization services in the country.
+JSI’s Universal Immunization through Improving Family Health Services (UI-FHS) project works to improve Ethiopia’s routine immunization (RI) system.
+The project provides support to operationalize and strengthen Ethiopia’s national RI strategy, Reaching Every District (RED), to improve the country’s availability, utilization, quality, and sustainability of immunization services.

 In 2011, JSI was awarded a learning grant from the Bill & Melinda Gates Foundation to develop an approach to bolster RI using quality improvement (QI) tools in three woredas (districts).
 The RED-QI approach supports five essential components of RED: planning and management of resources, reaching all eligible populations, engaging with the community, providing supportive supervision, and monitoring and using data for action.
 To strengthen the implementation of the five RED components sustainably, the RED-QI approach uses QI tools to help health personnel identify problems in immunization services, build health staff capacity, and create local solutions.

 Utilizing findings from the three woredas, UI-FHS expanded its work from 2014-2018 to over 100 woredas in six regions of Ethiopia — Afar, Benishangul-Gumuz, Gambella, Southern Nations, Nationalities and Peoples' Region (SNNPR), Somali, and Tigray.
 With a special focus on equity and quality, UI-FHS concentrated its technical support to Afar, Benishangul-Gumuz, Gambella, SNNPR, and Somali from 2018 to 2021.
 These regions are home to some of Ethiopia’s most vulnerable populations, and the circumstances in these locations present serious challenges to the reach and performance of health services, including immunization.